-- Throughout year 9 / 12, or during year 10, all students on the 'provisional' AA list meet with a member of the AA team, to ask if they want to the AA process to begin.
-This also provides the opportunity to explain the AA process and allows any questions to be answered. - Following the student's decision to remain on the AA provisional list, all subject teachers will be asked to complete the necessary JCQ forms, to be used as supporting teacher evidence, fulfilling JCQ's requirement of 'evidence of need.'
-The AA administrator sends emails to the teachers of two Y9 students, each week, starting after the October half term.
-Similarly, the AA administrator sends emails to two Y12 students, each week, starting in April of Y12. - Students with: an Educational Health Care Plan; ASD / ADHD diagnosis; SLCN; SEMH (e.g. seeing CAMHS); Visual Impairment; or medical reports from hospital consultants, (not reports from G.Ps), do not need testing. - Other students, e.g. students who have slow processing /moderate learning difficulties /are dyslexic / have dyslexic traits, need to be tested by a Specialist Access Arrangement Tester.
-Any dyslexia reports will be used as supporting evidence, as a diagnosis of dyslexia, by itself, does not mean that the student will automatically get AAs). - Testing happens internally by Alderbrook's own Specialist Access Arrangement Tester, either at the end of year 9 / throughout year 10, or year 12.
-The assessor's certificates are stored for reference and Inspection.
-These can be found in the AA file, entitled 'Inspection' and is stored in the SEN office. - Applications are made and parents notified by letter, where additional allowances have been approved by the Joint Council of Qualifications (JCQ).
-This will normally be towards the end of April of Y11 or Y13. - The exception to this, regarding deadlines, is if students are entered for early examinations, as noted in the next section Deadlines for Access Arrangement Applications.
+- 15 Throughout year 9 / 12, or during year 10, all students on the 'provisional' AA list meet with the AA assessor, during registration, to ask if they want to the AA process to begin.
+This also provides the opportunity to explain the AA process and for students to ask any questions, e.g. about the process, timeframe, data, diagnosis, etc. - 16 Following the student's decision to remain on the AA provisional list, all subject teachers will be asked to complete the necessary JCQ forms, to be used as supporting teacher evidence, fulfilling JCQ's requirement of 'evidence of need.' - 17 From 2024 onwards, completion of the JCQ teacher evidence forms, for pupils on the provisional Y9 AA list, will be the same deadline as the Y9 report data.
+Teachers will be made aware of this in the staff briefing, in October 2024, and reminded in the staff bulletin, two weeks before the deadline.
+The link to JCQ forms will be sent by the AA team through emails, or the staff bulletin.

+- Similarly, completion of the JCQ teacher evidence forms, for pupils on the provisional Y12 AA list, will be the same deadline as the Y12 report data.
+However, for Y12 students sitting AS levels, or exams at the end of Y12, teachers will be contacted in November, with a deadline of December. - 19 Collection of Teacher Evidence Teachers will be asked to complete JCQ forms, by the aforementioned dates.
+Subsequent reminders will be sent by members of the SEN / SLT team. - 20 Students with: an Educational Health Care Plan; ASD / ADHD diagnosis; SLCN; SEMH (e.g. seeing CAMHS); Visual Impairment; or medical reports from hospital consultants, (not reports from G.P.s), do not need testing.
+However, teacher evidence / normal way of working remains key, not the diagnosis. - 21 Other students, e.g. students who have slow processing /moderate learning difficulties /are dyslexic / have dyslexic traits, need to be tested by a Specialist Access Arrangement Tester.
+Any dyslexia reports will be used as supporting evidence, as a diagnosis of dyslexia by itself, does not mean that the student will automatically get AAs. - 22 Testing happens internally by Alderbrook's own Specialist Access Arrangement Tester, either at the end of year 9 / throughout year 10, or year 12.
+The assessor's certificates are stored for reference and inspection.
+These can be found in the AA file, entitled 'Inspection' and is stored in the SEN office. - 23 Applications are made and parents notified by letter, where AAs have been approved by the Joint Council of Qualifications (JCQ).
+This will normally be towards the end of April of Y11, Y13, or Y12 if sitting exams in Y12. - 24 The exception to this, regarding deadlines, is if students are entered for early examinations, as noted in the next section Deadlines for Access Arrangement Applications.